adobe/ops-cli/README.md

   --ask-sudo-pass       Ask sudo pass for commands that need sudo --limit LIMIT         Limit run to a specific server subgroup.
 Eg: --limit
                         newton-dcs
+  --noscb               Disable use of Shell Control Box (SCB) even if it is
+                        enabled in the cluster config

     Examples:
         # Run an ansible playbook